hayan9104/Heart-Diseases-Prediction-System/README.md

 - **User-Friendly Interface**: Developed using Django to provide an intuitive web interface for data input and result visualization.
 - **Data Visualization**: Utilizes Matplotlib and Seaborn for comprehensive data analysis and visualization.

-## Dataset

-The system employs the [Heart Disease UCI dataset](https://www.kaggle.com/ronitf/heart-disease-uci), which comprises 76 attributes related to patient health.
-This project focuses on a subset of 14 key attributes, primarily from the Cleveland Clinic Foundation data.

 ## Installation